British Parking Association: Keeper liability

-As part of the Protection of Freedoms Act, keeper liability was introduced by Government on the proviso that the parking sector provided the motorist with an Independent Appeals Service (IAS) and that the service is funded by the sector.
-On public roads and regulated public car parks in most of England and Wales, and parts of Scotland where Civil Parking Enforcement operates, the law says that the owner is liable for any penalty charges regardless of who was driving.
-The owner is defined in those cases as being the Registered Keeper at the time of the contravention.
+Schedule 4 of the Protection of Freedoms Act 2012 allows parking operators to recover charges from vehicle keepers if certain conditions are met.
+This was introduced by Government on the proviso that the parking sector provided the motorist with an Independent Appeals Service (IAS) and that the service is funded by the sector.
+On "relevant land", as defined by Sch.
+4 para 3., the law allows the operator to recover any unpaid parking charges from the keeper of the vehicle, providing the requisite conditions are met.

+Schedule 4 of the Protection of Freedoms Act 2012 applies only to England and Wales.
+Parking operators are therefore unable to recover unpaid parking charges from vehicle keepers in Scotland and Northern Ireland.

+The potential introduction of Transport (Scotland) Act 2019 may introduce keeper liability to Scotland at a future date.

 Parking on Private Land Appeals (POPLA)

 The Parking on Private Land Appeals (POPLA) is the independent appeals service established by the BPA and initially operated by London Councils from October 2012 to September 2015.
 Ombudsman Services took over as the service provider for POPLA on 1 October 2015.
+The service is now run by the Trust Alliance Group.
 The remit of POPLA to handle appeals by drivers and others wanting to challenge the issue of a parking charge notice issued by members of the BPA's Approved Operator Scheme on private land.
 POPLA only handles appeals after the recipient of the parking charge notice has been through the internal complaints procedures of the operator who issued the notice.

 POPLA is available to all motorists who park on private land where parking is invited as well as locations where parking is not invited.
 POPLA is judicially independent when it comes to deciding the outcome of an appeal and their decision is binding on the operator only.
 The POPLA service is free to the motorist with the parking operator being charged a fee for every appeal that is considered.
 POPLA publishes an annual report which is available on its website.

 At the official launch of POPLA, then Parliamentary Under Secretary of State for Transport Norman Baker welcomed the first annual report and the success of POPLA stating "This report shows that motorists are using this new free appeals service in significant numbers and, in more than half of cases, having their appeals upheld.
 This shows the new system is working for drivers and for the parking industry."